arzt/scala-tensor/README.md

 tensor4s aims not be a replacement but yet another linear algebra library with following features:

 #### Implemented in Scala
-In my opinion Java syntax is no meant to support linear algebra extensions in a non-cumbersome way comparable to python's ndarrays.
+Plain Java syntax makes it hard to support simple linear algebra expressions comparable to python's nd-arrays.
 The situations is different with Scala.
-Scala's rich syntax allows a seamingless integration of linear algebra support using a simple yet powerful syntax known from other languages such as python and matlab.
+Scala's rich syntax allows for a seamless integration of operators/expressions known from languages such as python and matlab.
+Tensor4s is implemented from scratch in scala, bringing the powerful syntax of existing linear algebra library to the scala world.

 #### Backed by plain old arrays
 tensor4's tensors are backed by plain old java arrays.
-This way tensors can be seen as multidimensional containers storing elements of arbitrary data types.
-This mean tensors are not limited to primitive data types such as double or float, but may contain any data structure, even tensors.
+Tensors can be seen as multidimensional containers storing elements of arbitrary data types.
+Tensors are therefore not limited to primitive data types such as double or float, but may contain any data structure, even other tensors.

 **Note**: Currently the status of this library is pre alpha.
 The code is likely to pass breaking changes in the future.
 Use at your own risk.
-##Build and install:
+## Build and install:
 tenor4s uses [SBT](https://www.scala-sbt.org/) for building the library.
 Clone this git repository, open shell and publish artifacts locally:
 ```bash
 sbt publishLocal